AstarNetwork/builders-program/README.md

 ### Technical support

-- During the onboarding phase, one of our core devs will walk your team through on how to develop and maintain applications / infrastructures on Plasm / Shiden Network.
+- In the onboarding phase, one of our devs will walk your team through on how to develop and maintain applications on Plasm / Shiden Network (if required).
-- We will set up an exclusive discord group between your team and our core devs for you to ask any questions.
+- We will set up an exclusive discord group between your team and our devs for you to ask any questions.
-- If you are still unable to resolve these issues, we can arrange for ad-hoc meetings with the core team to solve these technical problems.
+- Ad-hoc meetings can be arranged with the core team to get help on more complex technical problems.
-- We can also provide preliminary code reviews prior to your milestone submission.
+- We will also perform preliminary code reviews during your milestone submission.

 ### Network and Fundraising support

-- We have access to a huge network of traditional / crypto investors, industry experts, blockchain mentors, exchanges, marketmakers etc. all of which we can link you up with to elevate your project to the next level.
+- We have access to a huge network of traditional / crypto investors, industry experts, blockchain mentors, exchanges, marketmakers etc. which we can link you up with to take your project to the next level.
-- A very unique feature of the Plasm / Shiden Network is [DApps staking](https://docs.plasmnet.io/build/dapps-reward) where developers can earn PLM / SDN tokens by developing and deploying applications.
-These tokens can provide additional supplementary income for your team. **The better the performance of your dapp (determined by how many tokens are delegated to you), the more tokens you will receive from each block.**
+- A very unique feature of the Plasm / Shiden Network is dApps staking where developers can earn PLM / SDN tokens by developing and deploying applications.
+These tokens can act as supplementary income for your team. **The better the performance of your dapp (determined by how many tokens are nominated to you), the more tokens you will receive from each block.** Please take a look at this [forum post](https://forum.plasmnet.io/t/faq-what-is-dapps-staking/1247) for a more detailed explanation.

 ### Marketing support